timm/lisp/README.md

 All the code here runs on `sbcl` and `clisp`.

-### Cause you like test any file, mostly in isolation
+### Cause you like to test any file, mostly in isolation

 Every one of my files knows its depedancies so this code can be loaded from any file.